Suitcase Show

 Inevitably the Man is sent there … and I find what happens there problematic in ways I can’t discuss fully without spoilers.
 Put it this way: while The Grim Reaper is a harbinger-cum-personification of Death, s/he is not a murderer.
 As I understand it, s/he harvests souls.
 But what we see in the climactic scene is a display of visual trickery that, for my money, cheapens what we’ve been drawn into.
 Or is the jokey ending intended – like the jig at the end of a Shakespearean tragedy, or a Satyr Play after a festival of Greek Tragedies?

 Obviously there will be technical improvements tonight and tomorrow.
 But overall I feel the component parts still need to coalesce in a way that becomes more than the sum of the parts.
-A critique of the human condition, perhaps, wherein the fatal flaws are exposed that lead to the inevitable downfall of humanity.
+A critique of the human condition, perhaps, wherein the fatal flaws that are exposed lead to the inevitable downfall of humanity.

 Meanwhile it’s worth spending 50 minutes enjoying the trademark Trick of the Light creativity.